 Besides the bullion coin, the US Mint also offered a collectible proof version of the coin.
 The 2001 Proof Silver Eagle went on sale starting April 19, 2001 priced at $24 with a maximum authorized mintage of 750,000 coins.
 Notably, the US Mint shifted production of the proof Silver Eagle from Philadelphia to West Point starting this year.
 Accordingly, the coins carry the “W” mint mark.
 This was the first time the “W” mark appeared on a Silver Eagle since the rare 1995-W Silver Eagle coin was minted.

 Certified coin collectors will find a larger number of perfect graded proof coins in both NGC PF 70 Ultra Cameo and PCGS PR70DCAM.
-Perfect graded bullion coins remain somewhat elusive in NGC MS 70, and have not been graded as such by PCGS.
+Perfect graded bullion coins remain somewhat elusive in NGC MS 70, and more elusive in PCGS holders.

 The overall average price of silver during 2001 was $4.37 per ounce.